-Why Eurotunnel chose to tell their story by emblazoning the Carbon Trust Standard for Carbon logo on to shuttles.
+Why Eurotunnel chose to tell their story by emblazoning the Carbon Trust Standard for Carbon mark on to Eurotunnel trains.

 One of the founding values of Groupe Eurotunnel is respect for the environment: the Carbon Trust Standard for Carbon certification is a benchmark in this area in recognition of not only our engagement but also our achievement; a further reduction of 20% in Eurotunnel’s carbon footprint.